pavel-bilous/LM1876_mute/README.md

 The goal is to mute the amp during the turn on (and turn off).
 For that a logic high needs to be applied to the MUTE pin when amp is turned on, but after 1 or 2 seconds wait time the MUTE pin should be pulled low (< 1.5V).

-Simple circuit that allows for that consists of :
+Simple circuit that achieves the goal consists of:
 * 5V zener regulator
 * RC time delay
 * NOT logic gate